-Future of Electric Vehicle Market will largely depend on the E-Rickshaw’s and it has also become the largest contributor in the Electronic Vehicle market in India in a short span of time.
+The future of the Electric Vehicle Market will largely depend on the E-Rickshaw’s and it has also become the largest contributor in the Electronic Vehicle market in India in a short span of time.

 Though this market is still very much unorganized because of lead-acid batteries.
 And that needs to be more organized in the coming years.
 Shifting it from lead-acid batteries to lithium-ion batteries by 2024-2025 will resolve the unorganized structure.

-It has to be more rapidly and as expect almost 40% E-Rickshaw will be run on lithium-ion batteries.
+It has to be more rapid and as expected almost 40% E-Rickshaw will be run on lithium-ion batteries.

 The transition of the electric vehicle has already accepted the world market, but mass adaptation is still a topic of discussion.

 But the environmental demand, the population is slowly moving towards the electronic vehicle option and creating mainstream mobility.